Dates through June 5, 2020, are now available.

 Reserved seats in Planetarium shows are free, but you must request them on the online application to pre-book the seats.
 Use these Planetarium schedules when planning preferred visit dates to improve your chances of getting seats in your favorite show.

-Our new summer exhibit, Skin: Living Armor, Evolving Identity, opens June 14, 2019.
+Our new exhibit, Skin: Living Armor, Evolving Identity, is open through January 20, 2020.

 If you have children in your group with sensory needs, head over to Coat Check to borrow a bag containing noise-canceling headphones, sunglasses, fidget toys, and other anxiety-reducing touchables.